sebbdk/vargr-dbai/readme.md

 The reasoning is to keep this project small and modular.

 The shared test suite will ensure sensible defaults for all interfaces.
-These defaults are to keep configuration to a minimum and allow more rapid development.
+These defaults are to keep configuration to a minimum, and allow more rapid development.